 - Selling some of our investments from our margin or non-registered accounts

 As you can see, this strategy can be repeated over and over again.
-However, I have to reiterate that this strategy involves a higher degree of risks.
+However, I have to reiterate that this strategy involves an extremely high degree of risks.
 Everything we shared is our personal experience and nothing should be considered as advice.

 My Final Thoughts

-In essence, using this strategy of leveraging or using OPM is one great way of increasing your assets and wealth.
-Assuredly, we were back to owning our home with No money down thereby improving our personal net worth without harvesting our hard earned life savings as deposit to our home.
+In essence, using this strategy of leveraging or using OPM is one great way of increasing your assets and personal net worth which can lead you achieving FI sooner.
+Moreover, able to execute this strategy, we were back to owning our home thereby improving our personal net worth without harvesting our hard earned savings and investments as deposit to our home.

 Finally, this was only possible as I am very fortunate to have married someone who is not only a hard working and frugal individual yet we share a common goal of achieving financial freedom together.